RanjitRamja/Wazuh-alert-enrichment/README.md

 An alert is flagged `isSuspicious: true` if **either** the VirusTotal malicious score is greater than zero **or** the Wazuh rule level is 10+ — ensuring high-severity Wazuh alerts are still flagged even if the IOC isn't yet indexed in VirusTotal's database.

+### 6. Analyst notification (email)
+Based on the suspicion score, the workflow branches to one of two email notifications:
+- **Send Alert Email** — a red-themed HTML alert sent when malicious indicators are found, including agent name, rule level, source IP, file hash, and a recommended-actions checklist (isolate the agent, block the IP, run a malware scan, etc.)
+- **Send Clean Email** — a green-themed notice sent when the IOC checks out clean, confirming the alert was reviewed and enriched with no action needed

+This closes the loop from raw alert → enrichment → a human-readable notification an analyst can act on immediately.

 ---

 ## Testing & validation